 Students who take courses in the Communications, Composition, and Languages Department develop highly sought job skills.
-These skills include the ability to conduct research and to communicate orally and through the written word.
+These skills include the ability to communicate, conduct research, and navigate cultural differences. include the ability to conduct research and to communicate orally and through the written word.